joonty/vim-phpqa/README.md

 This is a plugin for Vim that integrates PHP quality checking tools, to allow you to code to a particular standard and easily spot errors and violations.

 It uses PHP linter to check for syntax errors, and integrates with [PHP Code Sniffer][1] and [PHP Mess Detector][2] to check for coding standard violations, and shows code coverage from clover XML files.
+It also integrates with [PHPCBF][7] to automatically fix some code standards violations.

 ### Quick Guide